 Bus Connects promises to help ease the gridlock by reducing bus routes through this section of the city centre, but with some routes travelling more frequently, it is still unclear what impact this will make.

 Dublin City Council also plans to create a public square at College Green.
-Though this was refused by An Bord Pleanála last year mainly due to traffic implications on buses, they plan to reapply in the near future.
+Though this was refused by An Bord Pleanála in 2018 mainly due to traffic implications on buses, they plan to reapply in the near future.

 HELP US INVESTIGATE